eighty20results/e20r-sequences/README.md

 ##Changelog

-###2.3
+###2.4.1

-* Enh: Adding Wordpress update functionality.
+* Fix settings text for previews
-* Fix: Path to plugin debug log
+* Adjust new change log creation script for this plugin

 ##Old releases
 ###.1